-- INTERNATIONAL BACCALAUREATE (grades 9-12) Students entering high school must be promoted at the end of the school year in which the application is made.
-Students entering grade 9 must score at or above grade level (level III or IV) proficiency in Reading and Math, based on EOG tests taken in the school year prior to attending.
-Students who retest must meet level III or IV on the first retest.
-Students entering grade 10 must score at or above grade level (level III or IV) proficiency in English 1 and Algebra 1 or Algebra 2 on EOC tests taken at the end of ninth grade.
-Applying students who are taking Geometry must pass and receive credit for the course by the end of the school year.
-In order to enter the IB Program in grade 11, a student must meet the following prerequisites: English 9; English 10; Geometry; Algebra 2; Earth/Environmental Science and/or Biology; Chemistry and/or Physics; World History; Civics and Economics; and level 3 of Language B (e.g., French, German, Latin or Spanish).
+- INTERNATIONAL BACCALAUREATE (grades 9-12) -Students entering high school must be promoted at the end of the school year in which the application is made.
+Students entering grade 9 and 10 must have scored at or above grade level (level III or IV) proficiency in Reading and Math, based on 2011-12 EOG tests results.\ Students entering grade 10 must pass and receive credit for English I with a minimum grade of C. Applying students who are taking Algebra 2 or Geometry must pass and receive credit for the course by the end of the school year.
+In order to enter the IB Program in grade 11, a student must meet the following prerequisites: English 9; English 10; Geometry; Algebra 2; Environmental Science and/or Biology; Chemistry and/or Physics; World History; Civics and Economics; and level 3 of Language B (e.g., French, German, Latin or Spanish).
 Students entering in grade 11 must apply through the Reassignment/Transfer request and a transcript analysis must be completed by the prospective school.
 Only students currently enrolled in an IB Diploma Program will be accepted into grade 12. - MILITARY AND GLOBAL LEADERSHIP ACADEMY AT MARIE G. DAVIS (grades 9-12) - Students entering grades 9-12 must submit a statement of interest and participate in a placement interview prior to the end of the lottery application period.
 Late interviews will be conducted after this date on a space-available basis, and these students will become part of the wait pool.
 Students entering the Academy may not have been previously retained in middle or high school and must be promoted at the end of the school year in which the application is made.
 Contact the school for an interview appointment (980-343-0006). - NORTHWEST SCHOOL OF THE ARTS (grades 9-12)- Students entering grades 9-12, including current eighth grade NWSA students, must submit a NWSA audition application and successfully participate in a placement audition or portfolio assessment prior to the end of the lottery application period.
 Late auditions will be conducted after this date on a space-available basis, and these students will become part of the established wait pool.
-Contact the school for audition information (980-343-5500). - STEM: SCIENCE, TECHNOLOGY, ENGINEERING & MATH (grades 9-12) - Students entering grade 9 must score at or above grade level (level III or IV) proficiency in Math and Science, based on EOG tests taken in the school year prior to attending.
-Students who retest must meet level III or IV on the first retest.
-Students entering grade 10 must score at or above grade level (level III or IV) proficiency on the Algebra 1 or Algebra 2 EOC test and must have earned one high school Science credit in the school year prior to attending.
-Applying students who are taking Geometry must pass and receive credit for the course by the end of the school year.
-Students entering in grades 11 and 12 must apply through the Reassignment/Transfer request and a transcript analysis must be completed by the prospective school.
+Contact the school for audition information (980-343-5500). - STEM: SCIENCE, TECHNOLOGY, ENGINEERING & MATH (grades 9-12) - Students entering grades 9 and 10 must have scored at or above grade level (level III or IV) proficiency in Math; in addition, students entering grade 10 must have scored at or above grade level (level III or IV) proficiency in Science, based on 2011-2012 EOG results.\ Students entering grade 10 must have Algebra I credit and have earned one high school Science credit in grade 9.
+Applying students who are taking Algebra 2 or Geometry must pass and receive credit for the course by the end of the school year.
+Students entering in grades 11 and 12 apply via the special Application Procedure and the Request for Reassignment process including a transcript analysis completed by the prospective school.